-11. Net Assets With Donor Restrictions
+10. Net Assets With Donor Restrictions

-Net assets with donor restrictions represent grants and contributions pledged or received as of the end of the fiscal year but not yet expended for their intended purpose or time has elapsed for time restrictions.
+Net assets with donor restrictions represent grants and contributions pledged or received as of the end of the fiscal year but not yet expended for their intended purpose or passage of time.

-Net assets with donor restriction consisted of the following at September 30:
+Net assets with donor restriction consist of the following at September 30: